Pacifism: Modern history

+The Quakers were prominent advocates of pacifism, who as early as 1660 had repudiated violence in all forms and adhered to a strictly pacifist interpretation of Christianity.
 Throughout the many 18th century wars in which Great Britain participated, the Quakers maintained a principled commitment not to serve in the army and militia or even to pay the alternative £10 fine.
 The English Quaker William Penn, who founded the Province of Pennsylvania, employed an anti-militarist public policy.
-Unlike residents of many of the colonies, Quakers chose to trade peacefully with the Indians, including for land.
+Unlike residents of many of the colonies, Quakers chose to trade peacefully with the Native Americans, including for land.
 The colonial province was, for the 75 years from 1681 to 1756, essentially unarmed and experienced little or no warfare in that period.

 From the 16th to the 18th centuries, a number of thinkers devised plans for an international organisation that would promote peace, and reduce or even eliminate the occurrence of war.
 These included the French politician Duc de Sully, the philosophers Émeric Crucé and the Abbe de Saint-Pierre, and the English Quakers William Penn and John Bellers.

 Pacifist ideals emerged from two strands of thought that coalesced at the end of the 18th century.
 One, rooted in the secular Enlightenment, promoted peace as the rational antidote to the world's ills, while the other was a part of the evangelical religious revival that had played an important part in the campaign for the abolition of slavery.
 Representatives of the former included Jean-Jacques Rousseau, in Extrait du Projet de Paix Perpetuelle de Monsieur l'Abbe Saint-Pierre (1756), Immanuel Kant, in his Thoughts on Perpetual Peace, and Jeremy Bentham who proposed the formation of a peace association in 1789.
 Representative of the latter, was William Wilberforce who thought that strict limits should be imposed on British involvement in the French Revolutionary Wars based on Christian ideals of peace and brotherhood.
 Bohemian Bernard Bolzano taught about the social waste of militarism and the needlessness of war.
 He urged a total reform of the educational, social, and economic systems that would direct the nation's interests toward peace rather than toward armed conflict between nations.

 During the late nineteenth and early twentieth centuries, pacifism was not entirely frowned upon throughout Europe.
 It was considered a political stance against costly capitalist-imperialist wars, a notion particularly popular in the British Liberal Party of the twentieth century.
 However, during the eras of World War One and especially World War Two, public opinion on the ideology split.
 Those against the Second World War, some argued, were not fighting against unnecessary wars of imperialism but instead acquiescing to the fascists of Germany, Italy and Japan.